charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 ### Annotation Creation Aide

-__Simultaneously pressing the `alt` key and the `control` key, then clicking on a scroll image__ in a Handscroll viewer window will the display the OpenSeadragon viewport coordinates of the location clicked an an alert dialog.
+__Simultaneously pressing the `alt` key and the `control` key, then clicking on a scroll image__ in a HandscrollViewer window will display an alert dialog with the OpenSeadragon viewport coordinates of the click location.
 Also a temporary test annotation will be created to verify if the annotation location is acceptable.

 When creating an annotation for a scroll, identifying the annotation location in OpenSeadragon viewport coordinates is not readily discernable.